-Take, for example, the recent upsurge in the number of rural county hospital leaders who raise legitimate concerns about patient transfers and don’t know how to stop the outflow, or “outmigration” as we’ve heard it referred to.
+Rural hospital leaders are raising legitimate concerns rural hospital transfers.
+Rural hospital patient transfer have a tremendous impact on a hospital’s bottom-line, and creates challenges for the patient and the patient’s family.
+These hospital leaders want to stop the outflow of patients, or “out-migration”.
 Though we have helped many hospitals solve this problem over the years, a rising tide of hospitals has come to us recently with the same problem—only this time with more urgency.
-Calls come in frequently, and the question is always the same: “Can you help us?”
+Calls come in frequently, and the question is always the same: “Can telemedicine help us?”

 Reaching a tipping point